biscuit-auth/biscuit/SPECIFICATIONS.md

 - _binary operation_: an operation that applies on two arguments.
 When executed, it pops two values from the stack, applies the operation, then pushes the result

+Evaluating an expression might fail, but non-strict boolean operators might recover from it (for instance, `false && 1 >= true` will evaluate to `false`, discarding the error caused by `1 >= true`).
+When an expression evaluation fails, an error is pushed to the stack and evaluation continues.

 After executing, the stack must contain only one value, of the boolean type.

 Here are the currently defined unary operations: